 The ActionCanvas endpoint allows you to retrieve all actions of a project, including information about their position, color, id etc..
+It also allows you to select an action specified by the id or name.
 An interactive demo page using this API can be found at http://localhost:5004/.